moyeed797/cloud/README.md

-# Starting myy journey with netwoeking and cloud funadamentals.
+# Starting my journey with networking and cloud funadamentals.